 (b) Evidentiary Objections

-Rather than filing a motion to strike, a party may assert evidentiary objections in its response or reply memorandum.
+Rather than filing a motion to strike, a party must assert any evidentiary objections in its response or reply memorandum.
 Evidentiary objections in a response or reply memorandum are subject to the certification requirement of LR 7-1(a).
 If an evidentiary objection is raised in the non-moving party's response memorandum, the moving party may address the objection in its reply memorandum; the non-moving party may not file further briefing on its evidentiary objection.
 If an evidentiary objection is raised by the moving party in its reply memorandum, the non-moving party may file a surreply memorandum pursuant to this subparagraph within seven days addressing only the evidentiary objection; the moving party may not file further briefing on its evidentiary objection.
-If a party asserts an evidentiary objection in a motion to strike evidence, no reply memorandum is permitted.
-Unless otherwise ordered by the court, any oral argument as to evidentiary objections will be scheduled for the same time as the summary judgment motion.

 An evidentiary objection in a response or reply memorandum may be supported by argument and should be stated concisely.
-There is no need to make a separate motion to strike.
 See Pfingston v.
 Ronan Engineering Co., 284 F.3d 999, 1003 (9th Cir.
 2002); Fed.
 R. Evid.
 103(a)(1).
 If the case goes to trial, failure to challenge admissibility at the summary judgment stage does not forfeit the right to challenge admissibility at trial.